Early intervention for better results

 There are many different treatments that may be required during this phase of orthodontic treatment.
 Palate expanders may be used to help your child’s mouth grow and accommodate their teeth, headgear may be used to reposition the jaws, or functional appliances may be applied to help correct their bite position.

-Each phase 1 orthodontic treatment at Molly Hottenstein Orthodontics is unique, and customized for your child’s specific needs.
+Each phase 1 orthodontic treatment with our Wyomissing children orthodontist is unique, and customized for your child’s specific needs.

 Recognizing The Signs